 It is possible for cast iron cookware to last a lifetime.
-Cast iron skillets, whole cast iron dutch ovens, wok sets, and grill pans are great ways to save money because they can last for generations.
+Cast iron skillets, whole cast iron ovens, wok sets, and grill pans are great ways to save money because they can last for generations.

 The initial cost of cast iron cookware is much lower than other kitchen options.
 This means that outlay costs can be recovered quickly, making cast-iron pots and even enameled cast-iron the best choice when shopping on a budget.